 2. Take your boy on a mini-date.
 I recommend a hot cup of cocoa, heavy on the whipped cream, and maybe a heart-shaped shortbread cookie.

 3. Create a lasting memory of this Valentine’s Day.
 Record the two of you reading one of Hallmark’s recordable storybooks together (they have favorite titles like “Guess How Much I Love You”) Make sure to inscribe the date and the readers’ names in the book!
 It’ll become a favorite, and his constant questions and interruptions will become part of the story.

 4. Watch a Valentine’s Day cartoon together.
 I admit it: the Spongebob Valentine Special is my favorite.

 5. Snuggle on the sofa and soak up the love.
 Nobody loves his mama like a little boy—but the older he gets, the more likely that his affections will be co-opted by some little charmer with long eyelashes.
 Take advantage of being your little boy’s only Valentine now, while he’s still young enough to be shamelessly head-over-heels in love with you.

-More of Meagan can be found at The Happiest Mom and in the new book One Year to an Organized Life with Baby: From Pregnancy to Parenthood, the Week-by-Week Guide to Getting Ready for Baby and Keeping Your Family Organized
+More of Meagan can be found at The Mom Hour podcast and in the insanely useful book One Year to an Organized Life with Baby: From Pregnancy to Parenthood, the Week-by-Week Guide to Getting Ready for Baby and Keeping Your Family Organized.